AlexElykov/V2495_busy/README.md

 A.Elykov (AlexElykov@yahoo.com)

 ### Description:
-Custom firmware for the UFPGA on the CAEN V2495 general purpose board
+Custom firmware for the UFPGA on the CAEN V2495 general purpose board.

 ### Prerequisites:
 - Altera Quartus II 13.0sp1 (web/full edition) or higher
-- Cyclone V FPGA has to be supported.
+- Cyclone V FPGA has to be supported
 - Note: to be able to compile this on the free web version, might need to disable the SignalTap logic analyser in Assignments - Settings - SignalTap II

 ### Architecture: